 Any agreement lodged without a consultation clause will automatically have a 'model consultation term' included in the agreement.
-For more information on model terms visit fwc.gov.au/termsanddates

 PRACTICAL TIP: Read the consultation and dispute resolution clauses set out in your award or registered agreement.
+These are usually found in Part 2 of an award.

-Use our Find My Award tool at fairwork.gov.au/findmyaward or visit our Finding an agreement page at fairwork.gov.au/finding-an-agreement to find the award or agreement that applies to your workplace.
+Use our Find My Award tool at fairwork.gov.au/findmyaward or visit the Fair Work Commission's Agreements page at fwc.gov.au/agreements to find the award or agreement that applies to your workplace.